ekhadley/subliminal/README.md

    - ft the sae on the ft'd model

 ## today's todo:
- - replicate gemma on the mean resid diff stuff with the new, standardized datasets
-    - recalculate mean acts for a ft model on fineweb and all the number datasets

  - finetune the sae on the animal numbers.
 Inspect the change in the key features.
    - how do you quantify a static boost to representation of a certain feature? in-out dot product?
    - can we just take dataset mean sae input activations and compare lion feature activation?